jgoizueta/flt/README.txt

 == Standars compliance.

-DecNum pretends to be conformant to the General DecNum Arithmetic Specification and the revised IEEE 754 standard (IEEE 754-2008).
+DecNum pretends to be conformant to the General Decimal Arithmetic Specification and the revised IEEE 754 standard (IEEE 754-2008).

 = Examples of use

-To install the library use gem from the command line: (you may not need +sudo+) sudo gem install ruby-decimal
+To install the library use gem from the command line: (you may not need +sudo+) sudo gem install flt

-Then require the library in your code (if it fails you may need to <tt>require 'rubygems'</tt> first) require 'bigfloat' include Flt
+Then require the library in your code (if it fails you may need to <tt>require 'rubygems'</tt> first) require 'flt' include Flt

 Now we can use the DecNum class simply like this: